amcginlay/eks-demos/04-build-cluster/README.md

 # Build EKS Cluster

-**IMPORTANT MANUAL STEPS** - At this point, Cloud9 is using "AWS managed temporary credentials" and we are NOT currently assuming the Role-EC2-EKSClusterAdmin.
-You must perform the following step manually:
+**IMPORTANT MANUAL STEPS** - At this point, Cloud9 is using "AWS managed temporary credentials" and we are NOT currently assuming the Role-EC2-EKSClusterAdmin associated with the underlying EC2 instance.

+You **must** perform the following step manually:

 * **Go to the Cloud9 IDE Preferences**
 * **-> AWS Settings**